|MEMBERSHIP | BUILDING PHOTOS | ART CLASSES | MEMBER PROFILES | CALENDAR | GALLERY | HISTORY | CATERING | GIFT SHOP | AFFILIATES|

 Vernon Duke, Autumn in New York

 Dining Room opens at 5:30pm.
-Concert attendees can dine before or after the concert.
+Concert attendees can dine before the concert.
 Reservations are required.
 Please call 212-255-7740 to make a reservation.